Cookie icon

 We use cookies

 This website uses cookies to improve your experience while you navigate through the website.
-The cookies that are categorized as necessary are stored on your browser as they are essential for the working of basic functionalities of the website.
-You can go back and remove your consent in the link in the footer of this website.
+The cookies are categorized into necessary, analytical and marketing.
+The necessary are stored on your browser as they are essential for the working of basic functionalities of the website.

-Manage cookies
+Manage Cookies

-Analysis and marketing
+Analytics and marketing

-You can always change your settings by clicking "about cookies" at the bottom of our pages.
+You can always change your settings by clicking "Cookie Consent Settings" at the bottom the page.
+Read more at our Telenor Maritime Privacy Statement.

 color magic